TD Ballpark

-TD Ballpark, originally Dunedin Stadium at Grant Field, is a baseball field located in Dunedin, Florida.
+TD Ballpark, originally Dunedin Stadium at Grant Field, is a baseball stadium located in Dunedin, Florida.
 The stadium was built in 1990 and holds 8,500 people.
-It is the spring training home of the Toronto Blue Jays, as well as home to the Dunedin Blue Jays of the Florida State League and the Dunedin High School Falcons baseball team.
+It is the spring training home of the Toronto Blue Jays, as well as home field of their Single-A affiliate, the Dunedin Blue Jays of the Florida State League and the Dunedin High School Falcons baseball team.

+Built in 1990 on the site of the former Grant Field, the stadium underwent a comprehensive renovation in 2019–2020 at a cost of approximately $102 million.
+Due to border restrictions during the Covid-19 pandemic, the stadium served as the Toronto Blue Jays' temporary regular-season home venue for the first two months of the 2021 Major League Baseball season.
 The stadium has also been known as Knology Park (2004–2008) and Florida Auto Exchange Stadium (2010–2017).

-During the first two months of the 2021 MLB season, the Toronto Blue Jays played their home games at the stadium.